taeeekim/bmeg310/Final Project/Final_Project_Overview.md

 * The report should not be longer than 2 pages in 11 point font Times New Roman.
 * Marks will be awarded for the organization of the report contents (20%), clarity of project goal/research questions (30%), completeness of workflow/methods (40%) and organization of project timeline (10%)
 * There will be no marks deducted for addition of or lack of any challenges/errors, but professionalism of the assessment of limitations and problems will contribute to workflow and report organization marks.
+* Progress report should be uploaded to github and the link should be sent to the instructors as a direct message on Piazza.
+Please do not send direct emails.

 **Part 3:** Oral Presentations
 * A 10-minute presentation of your project, to be pre-recorded and uploaded to Youtube, which should include the following sections: